enso-org/enso/docs/CONTRIBUTING.md

 - [Jenv](http://www.jenv.be/)
 - or [sdkman](https://sdkman.io/)

-**For users of M1 Mac**: installing GraalVM on M1 Mac is a bit complicated, please refer to a [dedicated documentation](./graalvm-m1-mac.md).
+**For users of M1 Mac**: installing GraalVM on M1 Mac requires manual actions, please refer to a [dedicated documentation](./graalvm-m1-mac.md).

 The flatbuffers `flatc` compiler can be installed from the following locations: